jcmwave/dispersion/docs/source/file_format.rst

 ===========

 Files in the database can be in two different formats.
-Either as a text file (.txt or .csv) or as a YAML file (.yml).
+Either as a text file (.txt, .csv or .nk) or as a YAML file (.yml).
 An example of each format is generated in the UserData module when installing the package.

 Text File